vjk7989/upgraded-couscous/src/content/products/en/item-a765.md

     dataTab: "#tabs-with-card-3"
     title: "Integration"
 longDescription:
-  title: "Versatile Revenue Distribution Solutions"
+  title: "Pay Anyone, Anywhere, Instantly"
   subTitle: |
-    The HYP-RAW A765 Revenue Allocation Wrapper offers unmatched versatility and convenience, making it the perfect choice for DeFi enthusiasts and blockchain professionals alike.
-With a comprehensive selection of distribution mechanisms, you'll always have the right protocol for the job.
+    Ox Pay solves the biggest problem in global business: slow and expensive international payments.
+Whether you're paying employees in different countries or sending money to contractors, Ox Pay makes it as easy as sending an email.
-  btnTitle: "Contact sales to learn more"
+  btnTitle: "Get Started with Ox Pay"
   btnURL: "#"
 descriptionList:
-  - title: "Wide Variety"
+  - title: "Instant Global Payments"
-    subTitle: "Includes a diverse range of revenue allocation types and mechanisms to accommodate various applications and tokenomics."
+    subTitle: "Pay employees anywhere in the world in under 30 seconds.
+No more waiting days for bank transfers."
-  - title: "Ease of Integration"
+  - title: "All-in-One HR Platform"
-    subTitle: "Each RAWs module is designed for effortless deployment, ensuring hassle-free monetization every time."
+    subTitle: "Manage your entire team from one place - hiring, time tracking, benefits, and payments all integrated."
-  - title: "Convenience"
+  - title: "Automatic Tax Handling"
-    subTitle: "Eliminates the need for multiple protocol integrations, saving time and effort on your blockchain projects."
+    subTitle: "We automatically calculate and handle taxes for different countries, so you don't have to worry about compliance."
 specificationsLeft:
-  - title: "Technology"
+  - title: "How It Works"
-    subTitle: "Built on high-quality smart contracts such as Solidity, ensuring security and gas efficiency."
+    subTitle: "Companies deposit funds, set up their team, and Ox Pay handles all the payments automatically every payday."
-  - title: "Functionality"
+  - title: "Payment Options"
-    subTitle: "Contains a generous assortment of features, including revenue splitting, staking rewards, and liquidity incentives."
+    subTitle: "Employees can receive money in cryptocurrency, traditional currency, or both - their choice."
-  - title: "Scalability"
+  - title: "Bank-Level Security"
-    subTitle: "Each protocol includes sufficient capacity to handle a wide range of transaction volumes and user bases."
+    subTitle: "Your money is protected with the same security standards as major banks, plus blockchain encryption."
-  - title: "Compatibility"
+  - title: "Easy Setup"
-    subTitle: "Available across various blockchain networks to suit different project requirements, ensuring interoperability and versatility."
+    subTitle: "Connect with your existing accounting software and start paying your team in minutes, not weeks."
 tableData:
   - feature: ["Specification", "Value"]
     description:
-      - ["Gas Usage", "Optimized"]
+      - ["Transaction Speed", "< 30 seconds"]
-      - ["Security", "Audited"]
+      - ["Fees", "< 1%"]
-      - ["Technology", "Solidity"]
+      - ["Supported Countries", "150+"]
-      - ["Network", "Multi-chain"]
+      - ["Currencies", "50+"]
-      - ["Package Contents", "Complete RAWs protocol suite"]
+      - ["Compliance", "GDPR, SOC2, PCI DSS"]
 blueprints:
   first: "@/images/blueprint-1.avif"
   second: "@/images/blueprint-2.avif"